NOUS FERMONS DU 19 JUILLET AU 14 AOUT

 jewelry for men

-Men started wearing jewelry long before women - for style, protection and even luck.
-Discover these key moments in the history of men's jewelry.
+Men started wearing jewelry long before women - for style, protection, and even luck.
+Discover these significant moments in the history of men's adornment.

-The evolution of men's jewelry took a captivating turn with the emergence of Santa Muerte-inspired jewelry.
-These masculine ornaments, blending spirituality and aesthetics, have redefined men's jewelry.
-Chains, symbols of strength and individuality, have become must-haves, fusing tradition and modernity.
-Santa Muerte necklaces, charged with symbolic meaning, add a touch of mystery to men's fashion.
-Over time, these jewels have evolved from simple social indicators to artistic and cultural expressions, offering men a unique way to tell their story through refined accessories.
+The evolution of men's jewelry took a captivating turn with the emergence of jewelry inspired by Santa Muerte.
+These men's ornaments, blending spirituality and aesthetics, have redefined men's jewelry.
+Chains, symbols of strength and individuality, have become essentials, merging tradition and modernity.
+Santa Muerte necklaces, loaded with symbolic meanings, add a touch of mystery to men's fashion.
+Over time, these pieces have transitioned from mere social indicators to artistic and cultural expressions, offering men a unique way to tell their story through refined accessories.

-New York Times says men's jewelry is back in fashion, thanks to the influence of hip-hop stars, athletes - and even Prince Harry of Great Britain, who we often see wear stacks of leather and beads bracelets.
-To celebrate the launch of our new men's collection, we have decided to return to men's jewelry throughout history.
+According to the New York Times, men's jewelry is back "in fashion," thanks to the influence of hip-hop stars, athletes - and even Britain's Prince Harry, who is often seen wearing stacks of leather and bead bracelets.
+To celebrate the launch of our new men's collection, we decided to take a look back at men's jewelry throughout history.

-1. The Neanderthals were the first to wear jewelry.
-Historians believe that they may have made the world's first jewelry about 130,000 years ago by assembling animal teeth and shells.
-In Croatia, researchers found a set of eagle talons from the time, which they claimed were part of a necklace or bracelet, most likely worn by a man.
+1. Neanderthals were the first to wear jewelry.
+Historians believe they may have made the world's first jewelry about 130,000 years ago by assembling animal teeth and shells.
+In Croatia, researchers found a set of eagle talons from that era, which they believe were part of a necklace or bracelet, most likely worn by a man.

 wolf claw pendant